Brain health refers to the brain’s ability to function properly. This includes cognitive abilities, mental function, motor skills, and more.

 It’s important to note that local community centers like the YMCA or senior centers will have exercise classes that older adults are invited to participate in.
 To find a local center near you that offers classes, visit this source.

-Note: Learn more about the benefits of physical activity at this resource.
+Note: Learn more about the benefits of physical activity, such as weight control and improved health conditions, at this resource.

 Excessive drinking is a major risk factor for developing dementia.
 In addition to an increased risk of dementia, alcohol has a number of other negative consequences including high blood pressure, stroke, liver disease, digestive problems, social issues, and more.
 This is why drinking in moderation is so important.

-According to the Centers for Disease Control and Prevention (CDC), moderate alcohol consumption is regarded as two drinks or less in a day for men or one drink or less in a day for women on days alcohol is consumed.
+According to the Centers for Disease Control and Prevention (CDC), moderate alcohol consumption is regarded as two drinks or less in a day for men or up to one drink in a day for women on days alcohol is consumed.

 Socializing